walduino/Cheapspark/Readme.md

 Remove the bridge between A0 and GND and reboot.
 The ESP will now connect to the SSID and broker defined in EEPROM

 ## Setup
+Hardware setup can be looked at in Tuan's espuino repo
+Or u can use my [PCB Design](https://github.com/walduino/Cheapspark-PCB) (other repo)

 Add libraries to arduino :